Sarahlouhast/data-representation-coursework/README.md

 ***

 ### Contents of the repository

 This repository contains the coursework for the Data Representation Module Winter 2023:24 https://github.com/Sarahlouhast/data-representation-coursework.

 The repository contains an assignments folder of tasks completed during the semester and also a folder called labs.

 The assignments folder contains the following:
 * README.md
-* .gitignore (this will ignore my config file is stored locally for security purposes)
+* .gitignore (this will ignore my config.py file and is stored locally for security purposes)
 * Exercise 1.1
 * assignment03-cso
 * assignment04-github